 18. Integrate audio with your CCTV systems

-CCTV systems can be integrated with audio to deter criminals.
+CCTV systems integrate with audio to deter criminals.

 If you have security guards monitoring the footage, and they spot an intruder, they can communicate over a tannoy warning them they have been spotted.